In ‘Before Happiness’, Shawn Achor, the Harvard researcher and bestselling author, gives practical, science-based guidelines for becoming happier.

-Different types of goal require different amount of energy.
+Different types of goals require different amounts of energy.
 The thrust you use in each goal depends on how much meaning you give to it.
-One of his techniques is to look backward on what we’ve already accomplished.
-That, it reminds us how good we are and boost our energy to continue working towards you goals.
+One of his techniques is to look back on what we’ve already accomplished.
+It reminds us how good we are and boosts our energy to continue working towards your goals.

 Cancelling the noise

-It is hard to concentrate at your goals while you are distracted by the negativity, worries and the bad things.
+It is hard to concentrate on your goals while you are distracted by the negativity and worries.
 In fact, our brain is evolved to detect threats faster than positive events.

 However, to become both happy and successful, we need to wire our brain for positivity.
 It does not mean we ignore the negativity.
 Instead, we reinterpret it.